Tevin Westbrook

-Tevin Westbrook (born February 17, 1993) is an American football tight end who is currently a free agent.
+Tevin Westbrook (born January 17, 1993) is an American former football tight end.
 He played college football at Florida.

-Early years
+Early life

 A Rivals.com three-star defensive end prospect from Florida, Westbrook helped North Broward Prep School to a 6-3 record his senior year.
 He chose the University of Florida over UConn, North Carolina, Purdue and USF.

 College career

 As a true freshman in 2011, Westbrook appeared in only three games.
 He moved to tight end in 2012, where he saw action in all 13 games and one start against Bowling Green, but did not record a catch all season.
 In 2013, he played in all 12 games with two starts, totaling three catches for 30 yards.
 In 2014, he played in all 12 games with two starts, totaling eight catches for 81 yards.
 He caught two passes for 25 yards against Kentucky and scored his first career touchdown.